 After the glue was dry, I was a little concerned that this wouldn't hold up over time, so I cut two more furring strips and added them to each end of the desk for extra support:

 To secure the support strips, I used glue and 1 1/4" screws.

 Then my DIY laptop desk was done!

-I absolutely love it.
+I love this laptop desk!
 Not only does it keep my laptop cool, but I also use it as a dinner tray if I'm ever eating on the couch.
 It's so convenient to have around!

 If you've got some scrap wood sitting around, this is an excellent way to use it up.
 If you've got way more scrap wood than you ever need, then maybe you should check out my other popular scrap wood projects: a Wall Organizer, Drawer Organizer, and DIY Heart Curtain Ties.